WinnieChowCodes/WhatsThatApp/README.md

 # WhatsThatApp
 This Repository belongs to Winnie Chow (20016039) at Manchester Metropolitan University for the Final Year Mobile Application Development Unit 2023.
 (6G6Z1104_2223_9Z6)

+## Important Info
+Due to the gitignore file, some expo dependacies have not been uploaded to this repositary.
+This Project uses the Airbnb style guide.

 ## Patches Reference
 A List of patch 'codes' and what they are in reference to:
 - **patch_0.N** : Changes made to the ReadMe File